joeblew99/gu/README.md

 simply open up the corresponding `index.html` within the example directory to see the end result within your browser.

+## Why Gu and What next for Gu.
+Gu main purpose is to provide a very simple and elegant approach in rendering front end components and projects with Go.
+It's simplicity will be heavily guarded and maintained.

+If more complex ideas arise, then those will be built ontop of Gu has seperate libraries to offer that niche and methods.
+But Gu will remain as so, to allow anyone to graft and build on top as they see fit.

 ## Contributions
  Contributions will be received with much fan fare and gratitude.